Abstract.

 premium over equivalent engine powered vehicles.

-give 80 km range and to be easily removed and changed.
-Up
+to give 80 km range and to be easily removed and changed.

-to three batteries are to be provided with each vehicle to
+Up to three batteries are to be provided with each vehicle

-give a 240 km daily range.
-As new battery technology is developed,
+to give a 240 km daily range.
+As new battery technology

-such as nickel metal hydride, so the need to change batteries
+is developed, such as nickel metal hydride, so the need

 4 ) The latest vehicles feature Curtis SepEx or separately